AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 # Stingray 1.6 Release Notes
 <a name="top"></a>

-Stingray 1.6 Beta (1.6.932.0) focuses on delivering great workflows between 3ds Max and Stingray, making it easy to send scenes from Max and produce stunning real-time renders with Stingray.
+Stingray 1.6 (1.6.932.0) focuses on delivering great workflows between 3ds Max and Stingray, making it easy to send scenes from Max and produce stunning real-time renders with Stingray.
 With the new Render to Frames tool, you can now capture high quality videos of your interactive projects and share online.

-> **Important**: We strongly recommended that you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.
+> **Important**: We strongly recommend that you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.

 Sections in this topic: